Jack2021Sl/Synxia-Css-Js-/README.md

 ### *What Is Synxia ? 🐧*

-Synxia is a multi usable Library combined with an npm & cdn to meet ur needs of js and css fastly
+Synxia is a multi usable Library combined with an npm & cdn to meet ur needs of js and css fastly (There is also a js cdn for both css and js in one if u want it'll be released soon)

 ### *How do i get Synxia ? 👑*